Adalann/verificator/README.md

 # Validator

 This script is meant to test the integrity of a GitHub repository.
 The script generate the sha256 hashes of a local repo and compare them with the GitHub repo.
-If everything's match no problem, otherwise the local repo that you got may have been modified in a dangerous way.
+If everything's match, no problem, otherwise the local repo that you got may have been modified in a dangerous way.
 The goal is to detect malicious code injection.

 # Compatibility